 Inwood is full of historic treasures—single family homes, a marble arch from the 1850’s, even a mile marker from the old Post Road.
 Below is a list of endangered sites in the neighborhood.
 Not one of these locations is protected by landmark status.
-None, with the exception of Holy Trinity, have any signage at all.
+None have any signage at all.

 I’m often asked, “What would you protect in the neighborhood” if given historic designation powers?

 This 1850’s arch once served as the entrance to the historic Seaman-Drake estate.
 The arch, constructed of locally quarried marble, is the second oldest structure in the neighborhood.
 Only the Dyckman House is older.
 Privately owned, the arch could be torn down tomorrow.
 (Broadway and West 216th Street)